 Still, getting prequalified is a wise step to take because you can at least make an educated guess on whether you will be approved before you allow a credit issuer to perform a hard pull of your credit history.

-What’s the difference between pre-approval and prequalification?
+What’s the difference between preapproval and prequalification?

+- Read the fine print.
 Before checking if you prequalify for a credit card, make sure the issuer is performing a soft pull on your credit.
-While a soft pull does not affect your credit score, a hard pull will lower your score.
-Be sure to read the terms of prequalification before submitting any form.
+A soft pull does not affect your credit score, but a hard pull will lower your score.
+Read the terms of prequalification before submitting any form.

-Another point to be aware of is applying for too many offers simply because you prequalify.
+- You don’t have to apply for every card.
 Just because you prequalify for a credit card doesn’t mean you should apply for it.
-Prequalification does not guarantee approval.
-Before applying for any credit card, you should be certain that it is in your best interest and you’re aware of the terms and conditions.
+Prequalification does not guarantee approval — so before applying for any credit card, you should be certain the card is a good fit for you and you’re aware of its terms and conditions.
 Applying for too many credit cards can hurt your credit score, and you should limit applications to one at a time.

 If you receive a denial from your prequalification check, don’t fret, you still have options.
 Just because you didn’t prequalify, doesn’t mean you won’t be approved, although your approval chances most likely will be slim.
 Prequalification checks do not look at your full credit history and things like employment status and salary, which may strengthen your credit card application.

 Follow the tips below to improve your odds of prequalifying for a card:

 - Check your credit score in advance.
 A great way to see where you stand in terms of your credit is to check your credit score.
 This will give you an idea of what credit cards you may qualify for.
 There are many resources you can use to get your FICO® Score for free, including Experian’s free credit report and FICO Score.